 Ardie warmly welcomed us into his home.
 After a brief introduction, I asked Ardie what motivated his move to Israel.
 In short, he explained that in his early 20s, following the death of his father he started going to his local synagogue and found himself drawn to his Jewish faith and heritage.
 This developed during his college years and eventually, he felt it was clear that moving to Israel would be one of the ultimate fulfilments of his faith.
 The Jewish passage towards Jerusalem, aliyah, is based on a biblical narrative that this is the fulfilment of God’s promise to the descendants of the Hebrew patriarchs.
 The importance of living in Israel is also written in the writings of the Talmud.

-Now, one thing that was clear from the start of our meeting: Ardie insisted that nothing we would say would change his views.
-He says he has heard all ‘the questions’ before and can respond to them all.
-With that said, the terms of our meeting were clear and that it was naive to believe that his heart or mind would be changed!
+Now, one thing Ardie made clear at the outset of our meeting, was an insistance that nothing we would say today would change his views.
+He says he has heard all ‘the questions’ before and can respond to them all!
+With that said, the terms of our meeting were clear.

-So we talked and before long, the inevitable questions about the treatment of Palestinians were discussed.
-The atmosphere became tenser and more emotionally charged.
-I felt there were three threads of dialogue that Ardie raised in response to questions from our group:
+So we talked and before long, some inevitable questions about the harsh treatment of Palestinians were asked by my fellow travellers.
+The atmosphere became tense and more emotionally charged.
+I felt there were three threads of dialogue that Ardie raised in response to questions from our group, which I’ll do my best to recount:

 2) His right to the land: which is based on both a biblical and historical argument.